192709/clean_save/README.md

 4 to 2 Years one per quater year
 4 to 12 one per year-

-Written in lovely and easy rust.
+Written in lovely and easy rust with clap, so clean_save --help is your friend to change folders or file extension or just dryrun.

 Feel free to use, but do not expect any guarantee :-)